My Love For Basketball!

 Elmbrook Church Healed Me In Many Ways!

 I got a job at Elmbrook church as a custodian for almost five years after I got out of long-term alcohol and drug treatment.
 The seeds of faith were planted.
-My roots were getting deeper into what I learned in God’s word over the years.
+My roots were deepening into what I had learned in God’s word over the years.
 I also attended both NA and AA for about ten years during that time.
-NA and AA helped me to some degree, but Elmbrook helped me more because it was there that the seeds of faith were planted, and my roots were getting more established by the things I was learning in God’s word over the years.
+NA and AA helped me to some degree, but Elmbrook helped me more because it was there that the seeds of faith were planted, and my roots were becoming more established through what I was learning in God’s word over the years.

 My love for basketball has endured for well over 50 years!
-I attended AA and NA for almost ten years, yet even though it helped me, I found Elmbrook church, which caught my eye through their open basketball program.
+I attended AA and NA for almost ten years, yet even though they helped me, I found Elmbrook Church through its open basketball program.
 Basketball got me into the church again in 1989, shortly after I got out of long-term treatment.
 The church took me in and helped me grow as a Christian under Stuart Briscoe and the rest of the staff.

-My born-again faith on June 25, 1986, when I finally gave up drugs and alcohol, gave me a new opportunity to live my life for Jesus Christ.
+My born-again faith on June 25, 1986, when God finally took away my addiction to drugs and alcohol, gave me a new opportunity to live my life for Jesus Christ.

 Basketball was my God!
 NeedEncouragement.com